 3.1 At least annual monitoring for the development of type 2 diabetes in those with prediabetes is suggested.
 E

-Screening for prediabetes and type 2 diabetes risk through an informal assessment of risk factors (Table 2.3) or with an assessment tool, such as the American Diabetes Association risk test (Fig. 2.1), is recommended to guide providers on whether performing a diagnostic test for prediabetes (Table 2.5) and previously undiagnosed type 2 diabetes (Table 2.2) is appropriate (see Section 2 “Classification and Diagnosis of Diabetes,” https://doi.org/10.2337/dc20-S002).
-Those who are determined to be at high risk for type 2 diabetes, including people with A1C 5.7–6.4% (39–47 mmol/mol), impaired glucose tolerance, or impaired fasting glucose, are ideal candidates for diabetes prevention efforts.
+Screening for prediabetes and type 2 diabetes risk through an informal assessment of risk factors (Table 2.3) or with an assessment tool, such as the American Diabetes Association risk test (Fig. 2.1), is recommended to guide providers on whether performing a diagnostic test for prediabetes (Table 2.5) and previously undiagnosed type 2 diabetes (Table 2.2) is appropriate (see Section 2 “Classification and Diagnosis of Diabetes,” https://doi.org/10.2337/dc21-S002).
+Testing high-risk patients for prediabetes is warranted because the laboratory assessment is safe and reasonable in cost, substantial time exists before the development of type 2 diabetes and its complications during which one can intervene, and there is an effective means of preventing type 2 diabetes in those determined to have prediabetes with an A1C 5.7–6.4% (39–47 mmol/mol), impaired glucose tolerance, or impaired fasting glucose.
 Using A1C to screen for prediabetes may be problematic in the presence of certain hemoglobinopathies or conditions that affect red blood cell turnover.
-See Section 2 “Classification and Diagnosis of Diabetes” (https://doi.org/10.2337/dc20-S002) and Section 6 “Glycemic Targets” (https://doi.org/10.2337/dc20-S006) for additional details on the appropriate use of the A1C test.
+See Section 2 “Classification and Diagnosis of Diabetes” (https://doi.org/10.2337/dc21-S002) and Section 6 “Glycemic Targets” (https://care.diabetesjournals.org/lookup/doi/10.2337/dc21-S006) for additional details on the appropriate use of the A1C test.

-3.2 Refer patients with prediabetes to an intensive behavioral lifestyle intervention program modeled on the Diabetes Prevention Program (DPP) to achieve and maintain 7% loss of initial body weight and increase moderate-intensity physical activity (such as brisk walking) to at least 150 min/week.
+3.2 Refer patients with prediabetes to an intensive lifestyle behavior change program modeled on the Diabetes Prevention Program to achieve and maintain 7% loss of initial body weight and increase moderate-intensity physical activity (such as brisk walking) to at least 150 min/week.
 A

-3.3 A variety of eating patterns are acceptable for persons with prediabetes.
+3.3 A variety of eating patterns can be considered to prevent diabetes in individuals with prediabetes.
 B

-3.4 Based on patient preference, technology-assisted diabetes prevention interventions may be effective in preventing type 2 diabetes and should be considered.
+3.4 Based on patient preference, certified technology-assisted diabetes prevention programs may be effective in preventing type 2 diabetes and should be considered.
 B

-3.5 Given the cost-effectiveness of diabetes prevention, such intervention programs should be covered by third-party payers.
-B
+3.5 Given the cost-effectiveness of lifestyle behavior modification programs for diabetes prevention A, such diabetes prevention programs should be covered by third-party payers.

 The Diabetes Prevention Program

-Several major randomized controlled trials, including the Diabetes Prevention Program (DPP) (1), the Finnish Diabetes Prevention Study (DPS) (2), and the Da Qing Diabetes Prevention Study (Da Qing study) (3), demonstrate that lifestyle/behavioral therapy featuring an individualized reduced calorie meal plan is highly effective in preventing type 2 diabetes and improving other cardiometabolic markers (such as blood pressure, lipids, and inflammation) (4).
+Several major randomized controlled trials, including the Diabetes Prevention Program (DPP) (1), the Finnish Diabetes Prevention Study (DPS) (2), and the Da Qing Diabetes Prevention Study (Da Qing study) (3), demonstrate that lifestyle/behavioral therapy featuring an individualized reduced-calorie meal plan is highly effective in preventing type 2 diabetes and improving other cardiometabolic markers (such as blood pressure, lipids, and inflammation) (4).
 The strongest evidence for diabetes prevention in the U.S. comes from the DPP trial (1).
-The DPP demonstrated that an intensive lifestyle intervention could reduce the incidence of type 2 diabetes by 58% over 3 years.
-Follow-up of three large studies of lifestyle intervention for diabetes prevention has shown sustained reduction in the rate of conversion to type 2 diabetes: 39% reduction at 30 years in the Da Qing study (5), 43% reduction at 7 years in the Finnish DPS (2), and 34% reduction at 10 years (6) and 27% reduction at 15 years (7) in the U.S. Diabetes Prevention Program Outcomes Study (DPPOS).
-Notably, in the 30-year follow-up for the Da Qing study, reductions in all-cause mortality, cardiovascular disease–related mortality, and microvascular complications were observed for the lifestyle intervention groups compared with the control group (5).
+The DPP demonstrated that an intensive lifestyle intervention could reduce the risk of incident type 2 diabetes by 58% over 3 years.
+Follow-up of three large studies of lifestyle intervention for diabetes prevention has shown sustained reduction in the risk of conversion to type 2 diabetes: 39% reduction at 30 years in the Da Qing study (5), 43% reduction at 7 years in the Finnish DPS (2), and 34% reduction at 10 years (6) and 27% reduction at 15 years (7) in the U.S. Diabetes Prevention Program Outcomes Study (DPPOS).

-The two major goals of the DPP intensive, behavioral lifestyle intervention were to achieve and maintain a minimum of 7% weight loss and 150 min of physical activity similar in intensity to brisk walking per week.
+The two major goals of the DPP intensive lifestyle intervention were to achieve and maintain a minimum of 7% weight loss and 150 min of physical activity per week similar in intensity to brisk walking.
 The DPP lifestyle intervention was a goal-based intervention: all participants were given the same weight loss and physical activity goals, but individualization was permitted in the specific methods used to achieve the goals (8).
+Although weight loss was the most important factor to reduce the risk of incident diabetes, it was also found that achieving the target behavioral goal of at least 150 min of physical activity per week, even without weight loss, reduced the incidence of type 2 diabetes by 44% (9).

 The 7% weight loss goal was selected because it was feasible to achieve and maintain and likely to lessen the risk of developing diabetes.
 Participants were encouraged to achieve the 7% weight loss during the first 6 months of the intervention.
 However, longer-term (4-year) data reveal maximal prevention of diabetes observed at about 7–10% weight loss (9).
 The recommended pace of weight loss was 1–2 lb/week.
 Calorie goals were calculated by estimating the daily calories needed to maintain the participant's initial weight and subtracting 500–1,000 calories/day (depending on initial body weight).
 The initial focus was on reducing total dietary fat.
 After several weeks, the concept of calorie balance and the need to restrict calories as well as fat was introduced (8).